 1 This work, which seems to have soon fallen into complete neglect and is now extremely rare, is full of interest and original thought.
 The following quotations will show the fundamental position taken up: "Est cognitio probabilis, si desunt quaedam requisita ad veritatem demonstrativam (p.
 15).
 Propositio probabilis esse potest falsa, et improbabilis esse potest vera; ergo cognitio hodie possibilis, crastina luce mutari potest improbabilem, si accedunt reliqua requisita omnia, in certitudinem (p.
 26). . . .
-Certitudo est terminus relativus: considerare potest ratione representationum in intellectu nostro. . .
+Certitudo est terminus relativus: considerare potest ratione representationum in intellectu nostro. . . .
 Incerta nobis dependent a defectu cognitionis (p.
-35). . . .
+35). . .
 Actionem imprudenter et contra regulas probabilitatis susceptam eventus felix sequi potest.
 Ergo prudentia actionum ex successu solo non est aestimanda (p.
 62). . .
 Logica probabilium est scientia dijudicandi gradum certitudinis eorum, quibus desunt requisita ad veritatem demonstrativam (p.
 94)."

-state of information and varies with that state of information."
-Or Bradley: 1 "Probability tells us what we ought to believe, what we ought to believe on certain data...
+9 "On a General Method in the Theory of Probabilities," Phil.
+Mag., 4th Series, viii., 1854.
+See also, "On the Application of the Theory of Probabilities state of information and varies with that state of information."
+Or Bradley: 1 "Probability tells us what we ought to believe, what we ought to believe on certain data . . .
 Probability is no more 'relative' and 'subjective' than is any other act of logical inference from hypothetical premises.
 It is relative to the data with which it has to deal, and is not relative in any other sense."
-Or even Laplace, when he is explaining the diversity of human opinions: "Dans les choses qui ne sont que vraisemblables, la différence des données que chaque homme a sur elles, est une des causes principales de la diversité des opinions que l'on voit régner sur les mêmes objets... c'est ainsi que le même fait, récité devant une nombreuse assemblée, obtient divers degrés de croyance, suivant l'étendue des connaissances des auditeurs."
-2 to the Question of the Combination of Testimonies or Judgments" (Edin.
+Or even Laplace, when he is explaining the diversity of human opinions : "Dans les choses qui ne sont que vraisemblables, la différence des données que chaque homme a sur elles, est une des causes principales de la diversité des opinions que l'on voit régner sur les mêmes objets . . . c'est ainsi que le même fait, récité devant une nombreuse assemblée, obtient divers degrés de croyance, suivant l'étendue des connaissances des auditeurs."2 to the Question of the Combination of Testimonies or Judgments" (Edin.
 Phil.
 Trans. xxi. p.
 600): "Our estimate of the probability of an event varies not absolutely with the circumstances which actually affect its occurrence, but with our knowledge of those circumstances."